 We know that developing a research idea can be challenging especially when one is not familiar with the scope and limitations of the OHTN Cohort Study.
 In an effort to support collaborators to develop focused research questions we ask that they submit an OHTN Cohort Study Concept Sheet to the OHTN Cohort Study research coordinator.
 Following review and approval of an OHTN Cohort Study Concept Sheet, collaborator(s) may submit a “Data Scan Request” form to obtain aggregate-level OHTN Cohort Study data to assess study feasibility.

 Step 2: Developing an OCS Project Proposal

 Collaborators will be encouraged to complete an OCS Project Proposal only after the review and approval of an OCS Concept Sheet.
-All Research Project Proposals must contain the information set out in the OCS Research Proposal Checklist, in particular, whether OHTN Cohort Study data are sought in Standard Release or Conditional Release format.
+All Research Project Proposals must contain the information set out in the OCS Research Proposal Form, in particular, whether OHTN Cohort Study data are sought in Standard Release or Conditional Release format.
 It’s important to note that the Research Project Proposal must be eligible for implicit approval by the research ethics board (REB) of the University of Toronto or have obtained research ethics board (REB) review and approval from the University of Toronto.

 Step 3: OHTN Cohort Study: Scientific Review of Research Project Proposals